Kotlin/KEEP/proposals/experimental.md

 Here, `useNonEmpty` calls `getList`, which is using the experimental `NonEmpty` annotation, marked by `@EnhancedCollections`.
 Therefore, `useNonEmpty` must opt-in to use that experimental API.
 However, if `NonEmpty` is always used as an annotation, any incompatible changes in it can only affect the compile time, and not the runtime.
 Thus, it wouldn't be wise to require to propagate the requirement to opt-in to using this API to clients of `useNonEmpty`, who wouldn't want to have anything to do with the fact that `useNonEmpty`'s implementation uses a declaration which may break its compilation (but not the behavior!) in the future.

 To mitigate this, we allow to declare the impact of the experimental API marker to be `COMPILATION`, making it a **compile-time experimental API**.
 Body usages of compile-time experimental API do not require propagation of the experimental marker up the call chain.
 However, they still require an explicit consent from the user.
-To express that consent, we introduce another annotation, `UseExperimental`:
+To express that consent, we use `UseExperimental`, passing the related marker classes as `::class` literals:

 ```kotlin
 // Library code: